Planning a Trip to Italy

 Driving is our favourite way of seeing Italy.
 With a car, you can explore rural areas or destinations with limited public transport.
 However, be prepared for narrow streets in historic towns and a more aggressive driving style than you might be used to.
 If you’re planning to drive, ensure you have an International Driving Permit if your license is from outside the EU.

-For summer trips, pack light, breathable clothing, a sun hat, and plenty of sunscreen.
-For winter trips, bring warm layers, a waterproof jacket, a scarf, and gloves, especially if heading to the northern regions.
-You might also consider an umbrella or a rain jacket in case it rains.
+For summer, pack light and breathable clothing, a hat and sunscreen.
+For winter, bring warm layers, a waterproof jacket, a scarf and gloves, especially if you’re heading north.
+An umbrella or light rain jacket is worth packing any time of year.

 Recommended attractions to book ahead